 Join us on campus on Oct.
 23-25!

-The Thomas J. Watson School of Engineering and Applied Science’s Diversity Visitation Experience (DIVE) is designed to attract the best and brightest underrepresented minority students and encourage them to pursue graduate degrees in engineering and applied sciences at Binghamton University.
+The Thomas J. Watson College of Engineering and Applied Science’s Diversity Visitation Experience (DIVE) is designed to attract the best and brightest underrepresented minority students and encourage them to pursue graduate degrees in engineering and applied sciences at Binghamton University.

 We invite third- and fourth-year students to apply to attend the program, which is open to students from around the United States.
 Travel and accommodations provided.
 Apply here by Oct.
 1.